kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 Things to consider in the general case

 * The use of a specific culture to ensure that your tests work across platforms.
 For example, AppVeyor has a completely different setup than my local machine.
 * Setup type converters as you want them.
-E.g. do you want strings in the output to be enclosd in `""` or maybe you have attributes on your enum-values that you want to see in the output.
+E.g. do you want strings in the output to be enclosed in `""` or maybe you have attributes on your enum-values that you want to see in the output.
-* Hook up your unit testing framwork
+* Hook up your unit testing framework

 You come a long way with the following code